Projects in the spotlight

 The Research Training Group nanomaterials@biomembranes aims to contribute to answering unsolved questions in membrane biology with a customized combination of artificial nanomaterials and biomembranes.
 The highly interdisciplinary, biophysical research approach from biology, chemistry and physics will enable the investigation of the structure, dynamics and interactions of proteins and lipids in cellular membranes with unprecedented spatial and temporal resolution.
 The groups involved in the Research Training Group will jointly develop new methods to understand central biological functions such as transport and signaling across membranes down to the atomic level.
 In order to achieve this, chemists and physicists must work very closely with biologists.

-To the Research Training Group nanomaterials@biomembranes
+to the Research Training Group nanomaterials@biomembranes

 Participation in the DFG Research Training Group: Situated Cognition